 Exercises within a circuit training workout can vary depending on fitness goals.
 Many circuit training workouts will encompass the entire body, but some may focus on specific muscle groups such as legs or core.
 You can also have a cool-down circuit that focuses on stretching and slowing the heart rate or a warmup circuit to prepare the body for a high-intensity workout.

-Where To Do Circuit Training
+Where To Do Circuit Workout with Weights

 One of the best things about circuit training is that you can do it anywhere.
 Plenty of circuit training workouts use your body weight, making them ideal at home.
 If you have access to weights at home, such as dumbbells, kettlebells, or medicine balls, you can incorporate them to build muscle and strength.
 At a gym, you can also do a circuit training workout with weight machines.